wassname/attentive-neural-processes/readme.md

 Changes for a predictive use case:
 - target points are always in the future, context is in the past
-- context and and targets are still sampled randomly during training
+- context and targets are still sampled randomly during training

 Changes for stability: